elphinhote/portfolio-react/README.md

 The purpose and function is to show how to add expenses and deposits to the budget tracker with or without a connection.
 When entering transactions offline, they should populate the total when brought back online.

 ## Installation Instructions
-Clone or download the repository, and install node.js, npm install with dependencies.
+Clone or download the repository, and install React with dependencies.

 ## Usage
- The application is invoked by using the following "node server.js" command.
-Run app on node server.js, and deploy to localhost:3000 or deploy with Heroku link below.
+ The application is invoked by using npm start and deploys to localhost:3000 or deploy with Heroku link below.

 ![Budget App](https://user-images.githubusercontent.com/65749636/111860866-91deb480-8907-11eb-8fd9-e81daf2a8468.PNG)